San Marcos Baptist Academy: History

 Since the school's beginning, the academy has accepted students from all religious faiths.
 Students of both sexes have competed in athletic events against other private schools.

-The academy is a member of the Texas Association of Private and Parochial Schools and is accredited by the Independent Schools Association of the Southwest, the Southern Association of Colleges and Schools, the Texas Education Agency, and the accrediting commission of the Texas Association of Baptist Schools.
+The academy is a member of the Texas Association of Private and Parochial Schools and is accredited by the Independent Schools Association of the Southwest; the Southern Association of Colleges and Schools and Cognia, its successor agency, since 1913; the Texas Education Agency; and the accrediting commission of the Texas Association of Baptist Schools.
 A fifteen-member board of trustees selected by the Baptist General Convention of Texas continues to govern the academy.

 Thirty-five full-time and twelve part-time teachers composed the faculty in 1993; three administrators supervised Academy operations.
 That year the endowment of the academy exceeded $3 million, and the institution's assets exceeded $15 million.
 After selling its original site and buildings to Southwest Texas State University (now Texas State) in 1979, the academy moved to its present 200 acre site.